Unified IPv6 DNS Security

 Architecture of djbdnscurve6

-DNS uses a client/server architecture with three different components:
+DNS applies a client/server architecture with three different components:

 - The DNS stub resolver as part of the application/Operating system.